Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 * Enable smartcasts for assign-once properties, similarly to stable `val` properties.

-In addition, the following secondary goals were not hard requirements, but they guided design and implementation choices:
+In addition, the following secondary goals were not hard requirements, but they guided the design and implementation choices:
 * Assign-once properties should be type-agnostic, including support for nullable types.
 * Annotation usage should remain ergonomic for assign-once properties, especially for DI-related annotations like `@Inject`.